mitch101/Rails-3-Starter-Kit/README.markdown

 # Setup the perfect ruby on rails rpp from scratch

+## TODos

-TODO: Add flutie in the template for nice stylesheets out of the box.
+* Add flutie in the template for nice stylesheets out of the box.
-TODO: Add essential bookmarks to the optional section of this readme. (capybara doc, apidock, railscasts...)
+* Add essential bookmarks to the optional section of this readme. (capybara doc, apidock, railscasts...)
-TODO: Write-up tmbundle installs (include cucumber highlighting and running)
+* Write-up tmbundle installs (include cucumber highlighting and running)
-TODO: Make sure fg works in cucumber, check out and doc cuc steps from fg.
+* Make sure fg works in cucumber, check out and doc cuc steps from fg.
-TODO: Write helper file including writing up websteps from capy, and fg s.t we write tests quickly, and other essential things.
+* Write helper file including writing up websteps from capy, and fg s.t we write tests quickly, and other essential things.
-TODO: Add rcov and other coding standards metrics and write how to use them.
+* Add rcov and other coding standards metrics and write how to use them.
-TODO: Write a basic every day commands list so we're all using all the power here.
+* Write a basic every day commands list so we're all using all the power here.

+## Assumptions

 I will assume you currently have Mac OSX 10.6, XCode / Developer Kit, Git, Growl, Textmate.